 Are the shocks adjustable?

-The optional Penske shock is a single adjustable design.
-A non-adjustable shock package is also legal.
+The spec Penske shock is a single adjustable design.

 What size tire is used?